Common English Bible: Features

 The CEB attempts to substitute more natural wording for traditional biblical terminology.
-Notably, where most Bibles use the term "son of man" in the Old Testament (e.g. Ezekiel 2:8), the CEB translates this as "human one".
-In the New Testament where Jesus uses the Greek version of this term of himself—probably with messianic overtones—the CEB renders it as "the Human One".
+Notably, where most Bibles use the term "son of man" in the Old Testament (e.g. Ezekiel 2:8), the CEB translates this as "human one" or "human being".

-An example of using common present-day vernacular is the substituting of "harass" for "persecute": "If the world harassed me, it will harass you too" (John 15:20).
+In the New Testament where Jesus uses the Greek version of this term of himself—with messianic overtones—the CEB renders it as "the Human One".

-Contractions are used more frequently in the Common English Bible than in more Formal Equivalent translations.
+Contractions are used more frequently in the Common English Bible than in more formally equivalent translations.
 For example, the New Revised Standard Version renders Luke 12:7 as, "But even the hairs of your head are all counted.
 Do not be afraid; you are of more value than many sparrows."
 The CEB has, "Even the hairs on your head are all counted.
 Don't be afraid.
 You are worth more than many sparrows."

-The maps of biblical lands in the Common English Bible are produced by the National Geographic Society.
+The maps of biblical lands in the Common English Bible were produced by the National Geographic Society.

 The full Common English Bible, both Old and New Testaments and the Apocrypha, can be accessed for passage lookup online at the CEB website.

 Circulation

 The CEB was finished in 2011 and a marketing campaign was begun in late 2009.
 As part of the campaign, free copies of the Gospels of Luke, Matthew, the Book of Genesis and the Book of Psalms are being offered for download in .pdf format.
 Short audio recordings of various scriptures have also been posted.
-Until July 31, 2010 a free printed copy of the entire New Testament was also being offered by mail.
+Until July 31, 2010, a free printed copy of the entire New Testament was also being offered by mail.
 Today, a free sampler of the Gospel of Mark (full) is offered in PDF.

 In April 2011 Fuller Theological Seminary, an evangelical school catering to many denominations, selected the CEB as one of two approved Bible translations for Biblical studies courses, replacing the discontinued Today's New International Version.

-The Common English Bible is one of the versions authorized to be used in services of The Episcopal Church.
+The Common English Bible is one of the versions authorized for use in services of The Episcopal Church.